mehran-sec/Wazuh-Detection-lab-/README.md

 ##  Attack Simulation

-A bash script using `sshpass` performs repeated failed SSH login attempts against the target, followed by one successful login using the correct credentials — modeling a realistic brute-force-then-compromise scenario.
+A bash script using `sshpass` performs repeated failed SSH login attempts against the target, followed by one successful login using the correct credentials .

 ```bash
 #!/bin/bash